supposedly/booksy/README.md

-*See [here](https://gist.github.com/hdtrhn/30ae9a833ea6dc61b78cf5ab7958b4f7) for a "raw" version of this file, if it's easier on the eyes at all.*

 ## Booksy

 Hello!
-Please paste visit the following URL: https://booksy-db.herokuapp.com
+Please visit the following URL: https://booksy-db.herokuapp.com
-It may take a long while the first time you load it; please see the "annoyances" section at the bottom of this document for an explanation of why.
+It may take a while the first time you load it; please see the "annoyances" section at the bottom for an explanation of why.

 ## Accounts